juheba/capstone-project/README.md

 * Some lambda functions can only be executed via proper authorization

 **API Documentation**
-* Contract:
 * An OpenApi 3 contract can be found in ....
 TODO.
 * It documents the api and makes the rest client implementation easier.
 * Uses OpenAPI Generator to generate a flutter dio rest client.

 **Testing**
 * Integration tests ensure that the api work as expected.
-* These tests are executed using the [Postman collection](./postman/).
+* These tests are implmented and executed using the [Postman collection](./postman/).

-# Getting Started
+## Getting Started
-* see [Backend README.md](./backend/README.md) with the serverless project serving as backend api
-* TODO: contract ...
+* Backend: For detailed information about the backend setup, including environment configuration, API endpoints, and more, please refer to the [Backend README.md](./backend/README.md).
+* TODO: For detailed API documentation, refer to the OpenAPI contract.
 * TODO: frontend ...

 # Udacity Cloud Capstone Project Criterias